jpasqua/WebThingApp/README.md

 The Home Page for your device will depend on the specific application.
 Refer to the app's documenation for details.
 This example (see below for screen shot) contains three primary elements.

-1. **Printers**: This is app-specific data.
-In this case it is displaying information about 3d Printers that are being monitored by the device.
-2. **Display Brightness**: A brightness slider that reflects the brightness of the display when the page was loaded.
+1. **Display Brightness**: A brightness slider that reflects the brightness of the display when the page was loaded.
 You can move the slider and click the `Set Brightness` button to change the screen brightness.
 That level will stay in effect until you change it again, a [schedule is executed](#configure-display), or the device is rebooted.
-3. **Forecast**: An OpenWeatherMap banner with the 5-day forecast for the [configured weather city](weather-settings).
+2. **Forecast**: An OpenWeatherMap banner with the 5-day forecast for the [configured weather city](weather-settings).

 ![](doc/images/HomePageSmall.png)